Andrew-Trautrim/P2P-Client/README.md

 # P2P-Client
-Peer to peer client written in C
+Peer to peer network written in C

 A P2P client works by created a connection over the internet directly from computer to computer (or peer to peer).
 The connection is done without the need for a central server as each connected device acts as both server and client to maintain the network.
 Once a connection is created, devices can send and recieve messages, run commands, and search directories.

 Command line usage:
 <pre>
-root@linux:~/P2P-Client# ./bin/session
+root@linux:~/P2P-network# ./bin/session -h
-Improper usage, use '-l' and/or '-a' to connect type '-h' for help root@linux:~/P2P-Client# ./bin/session -h
 usage: ./session <options>

 options: